9 Incredible Spring Break Getaways to Take This Year

 Busan, South Korea

 This dry desert island off the coast of Colombia is popular year-round, but come springtime—the edge of low season—hotel rates drop dramatically.
 Travelers hoping to score a deal should visit in April or May, when rooms can be booked for half-price.
-Set along a quiet stretch on Palm Beach, The Ritz-Carlton is one of island's grandest resorts, featuring a 15,000-square-foot spa, two cabana-lined pools, and four upscale restaurants including a soon-to-be-opened outpost of Manhattan’s Italian eatery, Casa Nonna.
+Set along a quiet stretch on Palm Beach, The Ritz-Carlton is one of island's grandest resorts, featuring a 15,000-square-foot spa, two cabana-lined pools, and four upscale restaurants including an outpost of Manhattan’s Italian eatery, Casa Nonna.
 We wouldn’t blame you if you chose to while away your days by the crystalline water, but for the more adventurous, there’s also jeep safari tours, catamaran snorkeling trips, and sunset booze cruises.
 Meanwhile, guests at the Renaissance Aruba Resort, which encompasses a 40-acre private island and marina, can take a free schooner to lounge on a beach flocked by flamingos and iguanas.

 Sun Valley, Idaho

 Looking to fit in a last-minute spring ski trip?
 Sun Valley, Idaho, has long been passed up for the glam ski resorts of Colorado, Utah, and Wyoming—but now, thanks to a crop of new hotels, it’s getting its due recognition.
 Opened in 2017, the Limelight Hotel was the first property to come to Sun Valley in nearly two decades and paved the way for future developments.
-Following on its heels is Hotel Ketchum, a boutique hotel that just debuted this month with a heated outdoor pool, roaring fireplaces, and a mountain-chic lobby that pours local Idaho craft beer.
+Following on its heels is Hotel Ketchum, a boutique hotel with a heated outdoor pool, roaring fireplaces, and a mountain-chic lobby that pours local Idaho craft beer.
 When you’re not on the slopes, grab breakfast at the rustic log cabin brunch spot Kneadery, wood-fired pizza at Enoteca wine bar, or tapas and refined Mediterranean cuisine at Town Square Tavern.

 Although it may be spring in America, in Sydney, autumn is just getting started.
 Splurge on a stay at the Sofitel Sydney Darling Harbour.
 Designed by local award-winning architect Richard Francis-Jones, this $500-million, 590-room stunner is the city’s largest new hotel in more than 15 years.
 And the property doesn’t disappoint, with its French restaurant, three bars (including a glam champagne bar), and rooftop infinity pool overlooking the waterfront.
 The harvest is at its peak in the fall, so it’s a good time to make a day trip to the Hunter Valley wine region, just two hours outside the city.
 There are more than 150 vineyards in the area, but the chardonnay at Scarborough tops the list, as do the biodynamic wines at Krinklewood.